This page has moved to a 2014 Holiday News.

 The Postal Service’s Letters to Santa program is celebrating 101 years of helping make children’s holiday wishes come true.

-Although USPS began receiving letters addressed to Santa Claus more than 100 years ago, it wasn’t until 1912 that Postmaster General Frank Hitchcock authorized postal employees in New York City to respond to the letters, and invited the people of New York to join in, through a program that came to be known locally as “Letters to Santa.”
+Although USPS began receiving letters to Santa Claus more than 101 years ago, its involvement was made official in 1912 when Postmaster General Frank Hitchcock authorized postal employees and citizens to respond to the letters.

-Once again this year, employees, members of the public, charitable organizations and corporations can help USPS respond to letters from children to Santa received at Post Offices around the country by participating in the Letters to Santa program.
+Once again this year, employees, members of the public, charitable organizations and corporations can help USPS respond to the letters at Post Offices around the country by participating in the Letters to Santa program.

 Here’s how it works.
 A person wishing to adopt a letter can go to a Post Office, select one or more letters to take with them and sign the form.
 The child’s address on the envelope will have been blocked out and the letter assigned a number.

 After the individual fulfills the child’s wishes with a gift, he or she returns with the letter and gift to the same Post Office and pays the postage for the package.
 A postal employee will match the number on the letter with the child’s address, apply a label to it and put the package in the mail stream.